ronivay/XenOrchestraInstallerUpdater/README.md

 Plugins are installed according to what is specified in `PLUGINS` variable inside `xo-install.cfg` configuration file.
 By default all available plugins that are part of xen orchestra repository are installed.
 This list can be narrowed down if needed and 3rd party plugins included.

+#### Patches

+The script allows to apply extra patches during the Xen Orchestra build phase.
+If e.g. any local patches are needed, they can be dropped into the patches/ subfolder.
+Every file in there with the `.patch` suffix will be applied during building.

+This allows for local customization of XO.
+N.B. xo-install is not shipping with any patches, this is for advanced users.

 ### Image

 If you don't want to first install a VM and then use `xo-install.sh` script on it, you have the possibility to import VM image which has everything already setup.
 Use `xo-vm-import.sh` to do this, it'll download a prebuilt Debian 11 image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.